 We’ve stayed in more than a hundred albergues on the Camino de Santiago.
-Some places were amazing and became an important part of our Camino memories, some places were just another overnight stay.
+Some places were amazing and became a part of our Camino memories, some places were just another overnight stay.
 Albergues have always been an important part of the Camino de Santiago history.
-Even if you’re not the kind of person that is comfortable with staying in a dormitory I’d recommend finding a great albergue on your Camino route (one with a communal dinner for example) and staying there for one night just to experience the spirit of the Camino.
+Even if you’re not comfortable with staying in a dormitory I recommend finding a nice albergue on your Camino route (one with a communal dinner for example) and staying there for one night just to experience the spirit of the Camino.

 Albergues can be found on almost any Camino.
-Out of the 9 routes, we’ve walked the Camino de Gran Canaria is the only one that doesn’t have albergues only hotels.
+Out of the 11 routes, we’ve walked, the Camino de Gran Canaria is the only one that doesn’t have albergues only hotels.

 In simple words, an albergue is a hostel for pilgrims.
 If you’re familiar with hostels it won’t be difficult to understand the whole albergue thing.
 A standard albergue has one or several dormitory rooms with bunk beds (few have normal beds), a shared ablution complex, a kitchen, and a common area.